 - Act like a virtual meeting pro: Avoid small talk about how “interviewing online feels weird” or making comments about the meeting software (unless they ask for it).

 - Look the camera “in the eye”: It’s human nature to look at the screen—after all that’s where you can see the interviewers—and probably yourself.
 Instead, try to look at the camera so interviewers feel like you’re engaging with them.
 (If you’ve prepared reference notes for the interview, stick them right next to the camera so you don’t lose eye contact.)

 In reality, a virtual interview is pretty similar to an in-person interview.
 Hopefully, your interview will go so well, that someday—when it’s safe to go out again—you’ll get to meet your interviewers in person!

-At Salo, We match finance, accounting, and HR accounting consultants with organizations who need their expertise.
-If you’re considering consulting as your next career, let’s talk.
-We’ll even help you brush up on your interview skills.
+At Salo, a Korn Ferry company, we match finance, accounting, and HR accounting professionals with organizations who need their expertise.
+If you’re considering interim consulting as your next career, let’s talk. .